SagarBalai/library-management-tdd/README.md

 Decisions:
 1. Replace list to map -- improve performance in borrowBook Currently to remove element from List - it iterate over complete list so O(N) which can be reduced to O(1)

+2. Before borrow any book copy, first we should be able to add more copies for the same book so addBook needs to change first before borrowBook.
+   So addBook implemented before borrowBook in BookService